ubinfie/ubinfie.github.io/_posts/2024-04-02-shared-conda-tutorial.md

 /apps/conda/bin/conda init
 ```
 to permanently initialize it for their user.
 This will add a section to the user's `$HOME/.bashrc`, which activates the shared conda base environment upon login.
+For activating an environment, one just run `conda activate myenv`.

 If users prefer not to automatically activate conda upon login, users can also opt to manually run
 ```bash
 source /apps/conda/bin/activate [optional_conda_env_name]
 ```
 to temporarily activate it each time they want to use the shared conda installation (and use conda as usual for the rest of this bash session).

 ### User-specific conda environments